ConcurrentDictionary + closure = đź’”

 dictionary.GetOrAdd(key, k => k.ToString());

-In this case there is no captured variable, so the code generated by the compiler is more optimized.
-Indeed, the compiler still generates a class, but it uses a singleton to refer.
+In this case there is no captured variable, so the compiler generates more optimized code.
+The compiler still generates a class, but it uses a singleton instead of allocating a new instance on each call.

 C#